Is Samsung Galaxy Note 8’s Specs And Features Worth A $900 Price Tag?

 Samsung’s Galaxy Note 8, the phablet’s comeback after the embarrassing Note 7 incident, is finally set to be released.
-As it aims to revive the Note phablet as a trusted brand, the upcoming device will offer a set of new features that will ultimately make it as the most expensive device Samsung has ever put out in the market.
+As it aims to revive the Note phablet as a trusted brand, the upcoming device will offer a set of new features that will ultimately make it as the most expensive device Samsung has ever put out on the market.

 Just How Expensive The Samsung Galaxy Note 8 Will Be?